stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 }
 ```

-Once we add tests and run this test file, an instance of a `QuizPipeline` driven `Application` will be started.
+Once we add tests and run this test file, an instance of a `QuizSink` driven `Application` will be started.
 Because starting an application takes a few milliseconds, we must make sure that we `await` it startup prior to moving on to the tests.
 Likewise, we may run multiple groups of tests or files with different tests in them, so we have to shut down the application when the tests are finished to free up the port the `Application` is listening on.
 (You really really shouldn't forget to shut it down, because if you don't, subsequent tests will start to fail because the application can't bind to the listening port.)

 Notice also that `start` takes an optional argument, `runOnMainIsolate`.
 In the previous chapter, we talked about an application spreading across multiple isolates.
 All of that behavior is tested in Aqueduct, and so your tests should only test the logic of your pipeline and its related `RequestHandler`s.
 Since isolates can't share memory, if you ever want to dig into your pipeline and check things out or use some of its resources directly, you wouldn't be able to do that from the tests - the tests would run on a separate isolate from the pipeline.
 Therefore, when running tests, you should set this flag to true.
 (This flag is specifically meant for tests.)